DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

 * Infrastructure-as-Code (IaC)
     * management of cloud infra described as code
     * key DevOps practice and is used in conjunction with Continuous Integration and Continous Delivery (CI/CD)
+* Mobile Device Management (MDM)
+    * an encompassing term for a suite of policies, technologies, and infrastructure that enables an organization to manage and secure mobile devices that are granted access to its data across a homogenous environment.
+    * allows for "bring you own device" (BYOD) for users and the granting of access to coorporate data, such as internal networks, applications, and especially e-mail.
 **NOTE**:
 * IaC, CI/CD, and DevOps are standard elements of deployment, change, and release in the cloud.
 DevSecOps is quickly growing in popularity.